Innovator in Residence program

-A long-time resident of South Australia, Dan was co-founder of the Aboriginal Business Industry Chamber of South Australia (ABICSA).
+A long-time resident of South Australia (SA), Dan was co-founder of the Aboriginal Business Industry Chamber of South Australia (ABICSA).
 ABICSA works closely with Business SA to advance the development of Aboriginal businesses in SA.
-Dan is a retiring director of Supply Nation Certified construction management and architecture company, Parakeelya Group, located in Adelaide.
+Dan is a retiring director of Supply Nation certified construction management and architecture company, Parakeelya Group, located in Adelaide.

-Dan holds a PhD in the field of medical anthropology and has worked extensively in the health sector, mining sector, Indigenous business, and Indigenous health sectors - spanning the three tiers of government, not-for-profit, and private sectors.
+Dan holds a PhD in the field of medical anthropology and has worked extensively in the health sector, mining sector, Aboriginal business, and Aboriginal health sectors - spanning the three tiers of government, not-for-profit, and private sectors.

 Geoff has a long history in management of start-up and early expansion investment funds.
 Funds he led have invested successfully in Defence, IT, agtech, biotechnology, manufacturing and distribution sectors.
 The funds’ exits include sales to listed billion-dollar companies on the New York, Tokyo, and Hong Kong stock exchanges.
 He is a current Fellow, and former state council member, of the Australian Institute of Company Directors.

 Geoff has a Master of Business Administration (MBA), a First Class Honours Degree in Electronics Engineering, and a Bachelor Degree in Information Technology.
 He is currently a private investor in, and director of, three early stage companies, and consults on mergers and acquisitions.